SohamP2812/inventory-tracker/README.md

 # Inventory Tracking Web Application - Shopify Developer Intern Challenge Fall 2022
 My take on the Shopify Developer Intern Challenge for Fall 2022.
-Built a full stack web application built with ReactJS, ExpressJS, Node.JS, and PotsgreSQL.
+Built a full stack web application built with ReactJS, ExpressJS, Node.JS, and PostgreSQL.
 The primary purpose of this project was to build a robust and high-quality backend that is used for CRUD operations on a database to store inventory items and inventory transactions.